JiaweiZhuang/old_cloud_GC/README.md

 That's a system with GEOS-Chem already built!

-**Trouble shooting: If you cannot ssh to it, the most likely cause is security configuration.
-Click on "Security Groups" in the EC2 Dashboard, set "Inbound" to "Anywhere" or "My IP"**
+（**Trouble shooting: If you cannot ssh to it, the most likely cause is security configuration.
+Click on "Security Groups" in the EC2 Dashboard, set "Inbound" to "Anywhere" or "My IP"**）

 You can test the compiliation by executing <br/>
 $cd ~/GCv11-02 <br/>